“I want to talk of the past and the present and the future with you…”

 —and discovers that he has been lying next to the remains of his long-dead wife.

 The Black Hair is not a complex tale, but rather one whose punchline is inherent in its set-up.
-However, it serves more or less as the film’s appetiser, paving the way for the more emotionally profound stories to follow.
+It serves more or less as the film’s appetiser, paving the way for the more emotionally profound stories to follow.
 It also introduces Kobayashi’s visual scheme for his film, and the way in which the clash of colours will be used.

 Overall this story plays out against a dull palette of grey and brown and blue; the samurai’s second wife is marked as something apart by being associated with deep green and royal purple; while the single splash of red represented by the first wife’s uchikake signals the melding of the real and ghostly worlds.